w3c-fedid/active-mode/README.md

   - Whether a user can sign in with new IdP accounts even if they have active IdP sessions
 - What RP controls
   - Note: we consider something RP controlled if it’s defined on the RP site even if an IdP can do it directly with SDK.
-  - Whether to use the FedCM button flow and/or widget flow when user tries to sign in
+  - Whether to use the FedCM active flow and/or passive flow when user tries to sign in
 - What browser controls
-  - Whether to gate the button flow behind a user gesture
+  - Whether to gate the active flow behind a user gesture
-  - Whether to make the button flow more prominent such as controlling the UI’s modality and/or position
+  - Whether to make the active flow more prominent such as controlling the UI’s modality and/or position
   - How to handle the coexistence of both flows
   - Whether to let IdP know which flow was triggered in the ID assertion endpoint